- Is there a trial version of Add2Exchange?

 - What is a Software Assurance Subscription?

-Software assurance provides access to free updates and free upgrades on the licensed edition available for download from the web and free email support for the duration of the subscription and is effective from the date of purchase for new or current version upgrade licenses.
+Software assurance provides access to free updates and free upgrades on the licensed edition available for download from the web and free basic email support for the duration of the subscription term and is effective from the date of purchase for new licenses.
 New licenses are available with 1, 2 or 3 years software assurance.
 You may renew your software assurance subscription prior to the expiration date for an additional 1, 2 or 3 years and your renewal will be extended from the software assurance expiration date.
 In the past, this was referred to as software maintenance.
 With valid software assurance in place, you may also add more relationships to your license by purchasing a discounted additional relationship license and you may also license another folder type by purchasing an additional folder type license at discounted pricing.

 - I just purchased - when will I get my license key?